-Our primary business is the research, development and commercial exploitation of a potentially significant platform technology involving the identification and characterization of genes that we believe control the aging of plant cells (senescence) and the programmed cell death of mammalian cells (apoptosis).
+Our primary business is the research, development and commercial exploitation of a potentially significant platform technology involving the identification and characterization of genes that we believe control the aging of plant cells, also known as senescence, and the programmed cell death of mammalian cells, also known as apoptosis.

 Our technology goals for plant applications are to:

-- o extend the shelf-life of perishable plant products; - o produce larger and more leafy crops; - o increase crop production (yield) in horticultural and agronomic crops; and - o reduce the harmful effects of environmental stress.
+- o extend the shelf-life of perishable plant products; - o produce larger and more leafy crops; - increase crop production in horticultural and agronomic crops; and - o reduce the harmful effects of environmental stress.